Make a model WWII bomb shelter

-In this 3rd part of the craft project on how to make a realistic miniature version of a WWII bomb Shelter, you will now add the sloping grass bank on the back of the shelter.
+In this 3rd part of the craft project on how to Make a model WWII bomb shelter you will now be adding the sloping grass bank on the back of the shelter.

 Parent supervision required !!.